nanoqsh/axum-jwt/axum-jwt/README.md

 ## Example

-In this example, the request token is validated and the user ID is extracted:
+In this example, the request token is validated and the username is extracted:

 ```rust
 use {